rasteric/z3s5-lisp/docs/reference/reference.md

 Read `n` or less bytes from input port `p` into binary blob `buff`.
 If `buff` is smaller than `n`, then an error is raised.
 If less than `n` bytes are available before the end of file is reached, then the amount k of bytes is read into `buff` and k is returned.
 If the end of file is reached and no byte has been read, then 0 is returned.
 So to loop through this, read into the buffer and do something with it while the amount of bytes returned is larger than 0.

 See also: `write-binary, read, close, open`.

+## `read-string` : procedure/2

+Usage: `(read-string p delstr) => str`

+Reads a string from port `p` until the single-byte delimiter character in `delstr` is encountered, and returns the string including the delimiter.
+If the input ends before the delimiter is encountered, it returns the string up until EOF.
+Notice that if the empty string is returned then the end of file must have been encountered, since otherwise the string would contain the delimiter.

+See also: `read, read-binary, write-string, write, read, close, open`.

 ## `remove-duplicates` : procedure/1